Alex Len

-Oleksiy Yuriyovych Len (Олексій Юрійович Лень; born June 16, 1993), commonly known as Alex Len (Алекс Лень), is a Ukrainian professional basketball player for the Sacramento Kings of the National Basketball Association (NBA).
-Before being drafted, he played two seasons for the Maryland Terrapins (then in the Atlantic Coast Conference) as well as a season with Dnipro.
+Oleksii Yuriyovych Len (Олексій Юрійович Лень; born June 16, 1993), commonly known as Alex Len (Алекс Лень), is a Ukrainian professional basketball player for Real Madrid of the Liga ACB and the EuroLeague.
+Before being selected in the 2013 NBA draft by the Phoenix Suns, he played two seasons for the Maryland Terrapins (then in the Atlantic Coast Conference) as well as a season with Dnipro.
+Len played twelve seasons in the National Basketball Association (NBA).

 Early life

-Len was born in Antratsyt, Luhansk, Ukraine to a mother named Yulia, who ran track early in her life.
+Len was born in Antratsyt, Luhansk, Ukraine to a mother named Yuliia, who ran track early in her life.
 Growing up, Len participated in gymnastics and liked watching Jackie Chan films.
-As a young gymnast, Len was trained by Oleksiy Stepanenko, who had also trained Olympic gold medalist Ihor Korobchynskyi.
-He started playing basketball at the age of 13 and later attended Dnipropetrovsk Higher College in Dnipropetrovsk, Ukraine.
+As a young gymnast, Len was trained by Oleksii Stepanenko, who had also trained Olympic gold medalist Ihor Korobchynskyi.
+He started playing basketball at the age of 13 and later attended Dnipro Higher College in Dnipro, Ukraine.
 He played for the Ukraine national team at the 2009 FIBA Europe Under-16 Championship and the 2010 FIBA Europe Under-18 Championship, where during the 2010 tournament, he was the fourth-best overall scorer, second-best rebounder, and the best shot blocker.
 Following the tournament, Len joined BC Dnipro of the Ukrainian Basketball SuperLeague for the 2010–11 season.